Velhotes/Vinyl/README.md

 That way you won't have to throw anything away.

+**Note:** only use it for cassettes that you already have in the bundle, otherwise recording will crash trying to read missing file.

 ## Recording

 You can also use Vinyl to record requests and responses from the network to use for future testing.
 This is an easy way to create Vinyls and Tracks automatically with genuine data rather than creating them manually.